Chapter 20: Plans

 “Whetcom, you’re coming with me,” Greysun bellowed.

-They've packed no provisions.
 We aren’t going far.
+They’ve packed no provisions.
 Clearly, Greysun plans to kill me.
-I have until we enter the woods, perhaps a little longer.
+I have until we enter the woods.

-Jonathan’s head began to clear, his strength returning.
+Jonathan’s head cleared, his strength returning.
 His hands were numb.
-He studied the knots for weakness.
-Finding none, he braced one hand on the saddle horn and pulled with the other hoping to stretch it.
-As he switched hands, he noticed threads missing below the pommel.
-A tiny shaft of steel protruded.
-He eased it out... a short blade.
+He studied the knots.
+Finding no weakness, he braced one hand on the saddle horn and pulled with the other, hoping to stretch it.
+As he switched hands, he felt a gap in the stitching below the pommel.
+The edge of a shaft of steel protruded.
+He eased it out…a short blade.

-Captain Greysun distanced his mount, jumped down, then checked Jon’s horse.
+Captain Greysun distanced his mount, jumped down, and then checked Jon’s horse.
 “You drecksa, there’s no serpent!”
-Greysun grabbed Jonathan’s shirt, pulling his face downward.
+With one hand, he grabbed Jonathan’s shirt.
+He brandished his dagger in the other.
 “I’ll make this slow.”
-He brandished his dagger.

-Greysun crumpled to his knees, clutching his throat.
-Blood poured through his fingers.
-His head smacked the ground with a hollow thud.
+Greysun’s eyes widened.
+He crumpled to his knees, clutching his throat.
+Blood poured through his fingers until his head smacked the ground with a hollow thud.

-Meanwhile, Jon sliced through the ropes trapping his ankles.
-And jumped to retrieve Greysun’s sword, his eyes never leaving the militet.
+Jonathan sliced through the ropes trapping his ankles.
+Then he jumped to retrieve Greysun’s sword, his eyes never leaving the shocked militet.
 “I have no quarrel with you.
 You may leave.
 Or fight.
 Or join me.
 Which do you choose?”

 “What is your name, boy?”